Words and images by Greg Mansfield

 Brown-robed monks glide silently through centuries-old corridors, their spectral forms disappearing around corners.
 Mysterious grey ladies materialize before stunned onlookers, their presence acknowledged by many witness accounts.

 Listen carefully and you might hear the gentle footsteps of a ghostly beggar boy echoing through the castle’s halls.
-Above the battlements, the vigilant spirit of Lady Alianore de Bohun continues her eternal watch over the castle she once called home.
+Above the battlements, the spirit of Lady Alianore de Bohun continues her eternal watch over the castle she once called home.

 Today, the local authority maintains this remarkable piece of Welsh heritage, allowing visitors to step back in time while perhaps encountering something supernatural.
 Each tower, hall, and courtyard tells a story – both historical and paranormal.